vicb1/python-reference/gpu.md

 wget https://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run
 sudo sh cuda_10.1.243_418.87.00_linux.run
 ```
+*unchecked install driver... is that ok?
+Or can we also skip the previous driver install step if we do this?*

 - check install directory, for example `/usr/local/cuda-10.1`, then run:
 ```
 echo 'export PATH=/usr/local/cuda-10.1/bin${PATH:+:${PATH}}' >> ~/.bashrc